jyyan/fb-messenger-php/README.md

 This is a PHP implementation for Facebook Messenger Bot API.

+And will merge some bugfix from original repo's pull request.

 REQUIREMENTS
 ------------
 The minimum requirement is that your Web server supports PHP 5.4.